nrlab-CRUK/INVAR2/README.md

 # INVAR2
+#Paulius Mennea PhD student is working on this branch to enable INVAR2 on sWGS data

 A Nextflow based software tool to run the INVAR (Integration of VAriant Reads) analysis pipeline.
 Previously available [here.](https://bitbucket.org/nrlab/invar/wiki/Home)